 Firstly, the person determined to achieve maximum success learns the principle that progress is made one step at a time.
 This is the principle of the “next mile”, where small baby steps compound over time.
 Ask yourself, “Will this help take me where I want to go?”, and if the answer is a solid no, back off, if it is a yes, keep moving forward.

-As you can see, every big accomplishment is a series of little accomplishments.
+Every big accomplishment is a series of little accomplishments.

 Secondly, cure yourself of excusitis.